wiley/madgex-lazy-ads/README.md

   </div>
 ```

+**Note: the HTML comments wrapping the ad script are required to prevent the ads closing `</script>` tag from closing our `text/lazyad` wrapper prematurely.**

-## Adding criteria
+## Adding conditions
 #### Container dimensions
-This ad will only load if the div container is at least 728 x 90 (leaderboard) on load.
+This ad will only load if the div container is at least 728px x 90px (leaderboard) on load.
 ``` html
   <!-- wrap all ad scripts in a lazyad div & lazyad script  -->
   <div class="ad" data-lazyad data-adwidth="728" data-adheight="90">